combine/saga/README.md

-# Universal React Redux Boilerplate

-A universal React/Redux boilerplate with sensible defaults.
-Out of the box, this boilerplate comes with:
+# Saga

+A universal starter-kit for building large SPAs.
+Comes bundled with fancy developer tools and features out of the box.

+## Features

 - Server-side rendering with Express
 - Code splitting with [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) and [react-loadable](https://github.com/thejameskyle/react-loadable)